Tom Bissell: Career

 Bissell's story "Expensive Trips Nowhere" was filmed as The Loneliest Planet (2011).
 In 2021, he co-developed the television series The Mosquito Coast based on the novel of the same name.
+In 2025, he was credited with writing the final three episodes of the Star Wars series Andor, having joined the writing staff in 2022 for the second season.

 Approach and influences

 While Bissell has been critical of neo-conservatism, the Bush administration, and American unilateralism, his politics often do not fit within established categories of American liberalism and conservatism.
 Much of his work is concerned with the legacy of the Soviet Union and Communism.
 He has cited Philip Caputo as a major influence, along with Michigan writers Jim Harrison and Thomas McGuane.
-Martin Amis is his favorite living writer, and he has praised Inside Story as Amis' most beautiful book.
+He has called Martin Amis his favorite living writer, and he has praised Inside Story as Amis' most beautiful book.